Master's Programme in Bioinformatics – Biology Background

 Year 2

-The second year finishes with a degree project carried out at a company, government agency or authority, or one of our research departments at the University.
+The second year finishes with a degree project carried out at a company, government agency, one of our research departments at Uppsala University or another university in Sweden or abroad.

 Courses within the programme